Week long session – $799

 Music Director – Encourage creativity with the gift of music.
 Music Directors must create, and coordinate a curriculum to teach campers how to begin or enhance their skills.
 With a focus on guitar and percussion, music directors work with campers to create a new band each week.
 Required to play as a band at the final campfire.
 Experience teaching music is ideal.
 Link to music program.

 Give back to camp by volunteering your time.
 Help us offer an incredible summer experience for our campers.
 Must be at least 18 to apply.
-Contact Director if interested.
-Andy@campsequoialake.org
+Contact the YMCA if interested.
+Sk8@campsequoialake.org